Project

 Actions #5

-Updated by gawmir7 about 12 years ago
+Updated by gawmir7 over 12 years ago

 btw Xsacha, iirc you were working on OpenCL, are there any imporvements planned for it?
 AFAIK OCL 1.2 introduced some stuff that could be used to further speed up dolphin.